Turkey discusses return of Syrian refugees with UN | ExBulletin

 Turkey discusses return of Syrian refugees with UN

-ISTANBUL (AP) – Turkey is working with the United Nations refugee agency to repatriate Syrians to their countries of origin, Turkey’s foreign minister said on Sunday.
+Turkey is working with the UN refugee agency to repatriate Syrians, Turkish Foreign Minister Mevlut Cavusoglu said on Sunday.

-His comments are at odds with UNHCR’s overall policy on returning migrants to Syria, a country it still considers too dangerous to return refugees.
+But Mr. Cavusoglu’s words are at odds with UNHCR’s overall policy on Syria, which he still considers too dangerous for the return of refugees.

+We are now receiving better support from the international community for the safe return and repatriation of refugees, he said.

+We are working on the repatriation of refugees, particularly in Syria, with the United Nations High Commissioner for Refugees.

 Sources